EchterAlsFake/PHUB/docs/source/features/user.rst

 Searching for users
 -------------------

-You can search for user accounts on the platform using :meth:`phub.Client.search_users`.
+You can search for user accounts on the platform using :meth:`.Client.search_users`.

 .. code-block:: python